 After receiving the soliciting BSRP Trigger frame, a non-AP STA with dot11EHTTXOPSharingTFOptionImplemented equal to true may transmit a QoS Null frame with P2P BSR Control subfield as defined in 9.2.4.7.12 (P2P BSR Control).

-When associated with an AP from which the EHT Capabilities element with the Triggered TXOP Sharing Mode 2 Support subfield in the EHT Capabilities element equal to 1 is received, a non-AP STA with dot11EHTTXOPSharingTFOptionImplemented equal to true, may deliver QoS Null/Data frame with P2P BSR Control subfield as defined in 9.2.4.7.12 (P2P BSR Control) that is not carried in EHT TB PPDU or HE TB PPDU.
+When associated with an AP from which the EHT Capabilities element with the Triggered TXOP Sharing Mode 2 Support subfield in the EHT Capabilities element equal to 1 is received, a non-AP STA with dot11EHTTXOPSharingTFOptionImplemented equal to true may deliver QoS Null/Data frame with P2P BSR Control subfield as defined in 9.2.4.7.12 (P2P BSR Control) that is not carried in EHT TB PPDU or HE TB PPDU.

 The required time duration in a P2P BSR Control subfield applies on the link that the P2P BSR Control subfield is transmitted.